compass adjuster australia

 4. the vessel’s heading will now be indicated by the shadow of the sighting peg.

 When the sun is low, its change of bearing is slow.
-However, if you are slow in checking your compass, you can always resume a known heading and reset the card.
-If unable to establish a known magnetic heading, set up the pelorus on a compass heading.
+If you take some time in checking your compass, you can resume a known heading and reset the card.
+If unable to establish a known magnetic heading, set up the pelorus on a compass heading, any deviations observed can be re-calculated later when on a known heading.